UmukunziNews/Frontend/replit.md

-# NewsHub - Modern News Broadcasting Platform
+# Umukunzi News - Modern News Broadcasting Platform

 ## Overview

-NewsHub is a multimedia news broadcasting website built with a modern full-stack architecture.
+Umukunzi News is a multimedia news broadcasting website built with a modern full-stack architecture.
 The platform displays news articles across six categories (Entertainment, Business & Tech, Sports, Politics, Society & People, Investigations) with support for video, image, and audio content.
 The design follows contemporary news platforms like BBC News and The Verge, prioritizing content readability and card-based layouts.

 ## User Preferences